Metaboss

 Set non-Data struct values for a NFT.

-metaboss set primary-sale-happened --keypair <PATH_TO_KEYPAIR> --account <MINT_ACCOUNT>
+metaboss set secondary-sale --keypair <PATH_TO_KEYPAIR> --account <MINT_ACCOUNT>

 Outputs a TxId to the command line so you can check the result.